-The tactics outlined in Truth and Reconciliation Commission of Canada: Calls to Action framework are rooted in DENTs Indigenous Inclusion Policy.
+The tactics outlined in Truth and Reconciliation Commission of Canada: Calls to Action framework are rooted in DENTs Indigenous Collaboration Policy.
 DENT intends to advance these tactics through meaningful engagement and participation (employment, training, business opportunities, community investment).
 Utilizing a collective method, DENT will approach each project with a unique plan that integrates values, culture, diversity, and innovation.
 This model intends to provide a roadmap and represent our shared journey to Reconciliation.

-INCLUSION IN ACTION
+COLLABORATION IN ACTION